psreed/github_app_pe_oauth_management/README.md

 2. Use `2_exchange_code_for_token.py` to get an actual OAuth token for use with Puppet Enterprise Code Manager.
 By default, the functions in this script will ensure that user/group is set to `pe-puppet`, which is required for Code Manager to be able to read the OAuth token from the file.
 As a result, if you are testing this on a system without Puppet Enterprise installed, you may need to change those defaults in your `ghpe_finctions.py` file for the `write_token_to_file` function.

 3. Use `3_check_token.py` to show information about the current token.
-This is for information about the current token only, and is a required part of the authentication or code deployment workflow.
+This is for information about the current token only, and is not a required part of the authentication or code deployment workflow.

 4. Use `4_check_refresh_needed.py` to determine if we are within the `refresh_threshold` and should refresh the token.
 The script will return an exit code of `1` if we are within the refresh threshhold and `0` if we are still outide of that time.
 By default, this threshold is set for within 4hrs of token exipry and is defined in `config.json` in number of seconds [14400].
 GitHub tokens typically expire in 8hrs [28800 seconds] and 4hrs [14400 seconds] seems like a reasonable refresh time.